hkmztrk/SMILESVecProteinRepresentation/README.md

 ## Options

 ### get SMILESVec for given SMILES
+For a list of SMILES strings, it outputs the corresponding SMILESVec.
 ```
 will be updated
 ```

 ### get SMILESVec-based representation for given protein (UniProt ID)
+For a list of UniProt IDs, it outputs the corresponding SMILESVec-based protein vectors.
 ```
 will be updated
 ```